thejkayway/buttercare-for-her/house.md

 # Adjusting AC / Heat
 ## Upstairs
 Upstairs has central air.
 There's a nest thermostat upstairs by the hall bathroom.
 You can override the upper and lower temperature settings.
-They'll reset back to scheduled temperatures every night at 10pm and every morning at 10am.
-If that gets annoying, text Jonathan and he can change the schedule.
+They'll reset back to our preferred temperatures every night at 10pm and every morning at 10am.
+If that gets annoying, text Jonathan and he can disable the schedule.

 ## Downstairs
 Downstairs has no AC but does have baseboard heaters.
 There are three thermostats: